-In our blog post titled Stakeholders to Include in the CMMS Buying Process, we discussed which individuals should be included in the decision to purchase CMMS software.
-As a follow up to that article, we are now going to talk about things to consider when talking to these stakeholders to uncover their needs and address their concerns.
-We will also talk about steps to take when working with your stakeholders before making the final purchase decision.
+In our blog post titled Stakeholders to Include in the CMMS Buying Process, we discussed which individuals should be included in the decision to purchase computerized maintenance management system (CMMS) software.
+In this follow-up article, we examine what to consider when trying to uncover stakeholders’ needs and address their concerns.
+Additionally, we talk about the steps to take before making the final purchase decision.

 Things to Consider